[Adopted March 2008]

 - Admission of any person into the hearing room shall be at the discretion of the Board.
 The Board shall have the authority to discharge or to remove any person whose presence is deemed unnecessary or obstructive to the proceedings.

-- When a hearing involves more than one accused student, the Director of Community Standards or designee may, at his or her discretion, permit the hearing concerning each student to be conducted either separately or jointly.
+- When a hearing involves more than one respondent, the Director of Community Standards or designee may, at his or her discretion, permit the hearing concerning each student to be conducted either separately or jointly.

-- If an accused student, after receiving notification, does not appear for a hearing, the hearing will proceed without the student.
+- If a respondent, after receiving notification, does not appear for a hearing, the hearing will proceed without the student.

-- The support person shall limit his/her role in a hearing to that of a consultant to the accused, the complainant, or the victim.
+- The support person shall limit his/her role in a hearing to that of a consultant to the respondent or the complainant.

-- The accused student and the complainant will each have an opportunity to provide a response.
+- The respondent and the complainant will each have an opportunity to provide a response.

 - The Board may request certain witnesses to provide additional or clarifying information to the Board.